 Information Worth Knowing

+What is disordered eating behavior?
 Disordered eating behavior is an irregular and sometimes erratic eating pattern, which to most of us mere mortals raises an eyebrow or two.
 The name disordered eating behavior derives from the fact that this disorder is not specific to a particular disorder, for example, anorexia nervosa or bulimia nervosa.
 The sufferer may or may not be aware of their strange relationship with food.
-The whole ritual of eating that is their daily performance may be perfectly normal to them.
+The whole ritual of eating in itself: their daily performance of getting through breakfast, lunch and dinner may be perfectly normal to them.

 Poor body image, childhood habits, depression, stress or other negative influences in their life, may kick start the sufferer into a dysfunctional obsession with their eating patterns.
 Unlike typical food disorders, suffers of this particular disorder can go unnoticed for some time.
 We may put someones unusual eating habits down to being a picky eater, being a little odd or simply just being down right awkward.